The Homework Club in White City

 - You live in a neighbourhood with low overall progression rates to higher education (we use IMD and POLAR4 data to assess this)

-Eligibility will be verified separately by your parent and teacher so please ensure you have their current email address at hand before you start the application.
+Eligibility will be verified separately by your parent and teacher so please ensure you have their current email address ready before you start the application.

-* A young carer is someone under 18 who helps look after a relative who has a condition, such as a disability long term, illness, mental health condition, or a drug or alcohol problem.
-They do extra jobs in and around the home, such as cooking, cleaning, or helping someone to get dressed and move around.
+*A young carer is someone under the age of 18 who helps look after a relative who has a condition, such as a disability long term, illness, mental health condition, or a drug or alcohol problem.
+Young carers do extra jobs in and around the home, such as cooking, cleaning, or helping someone to get dressed and move around.

-**If you are studying in an independent school in the UK and are in receipt of a full bursary, your application will be considered
+**If you are studying in an independent school in the UK on a full bursary, we will consider your application.